The Dependants’ Protection Scheme (DPS) has just crashed landed into your hands.

 By having a nomination, the process of claiming will be easier for your family.

 If you’ve already made a CPF nomination, it doesn’t apply to DPS as they’re separate.
-Therefore, you’ll still need to submit a nomination form to your assigned DPS insurer.
+Therefore, you’ll still need to submit a nomination form to Great Eastern.

 In case you wish to change the nomination in the future, you can still do so by submitting a new form.